 The Moral Disorder Within the Canadian Context

-As early as September 29, 2008, Prime Minister Harper had publicly stated to reporters that his government would not open the abortion debate, and prevent anyone else from trying to do so.
-This shocking announcement was caught by Lifesitenews and published in an article entitled, Prime Minister Harper: Not Now, Not Ever Will Conservative Government Protect Unborn Children.
-Prime Minister Harper on that same day, reiterated his government's position three more times.
+As early as September 29, 2008, Prime Minister Harper had publicly stated to reporters that his government would not open the abortion debate and would prevent anyone else from trying to do so.
+This shocking announcement was caught by LifeSiteNews and published in an article titled, Prime Minister Harper: Not Now, Not Ever Will Conservative Government Protect Unborn Children.
+On that same day Prime Minister Harper reiterated his government's position three more times!

-In 2011, Harper held his position and keep true to his words, when he fled from Conservative Member of Parliament, Brad Trost's pro-life comments made at a pro-life convention by stating, "As long as I'm prime minister, we are not opening the abortion debate...The government will not bring forward any such legislation, and any such legislation that is brought forward will be defeated."
+In 2011, Harper held fast to his anti-life position when he fled from Conservative Member of Parliament Brad Trost's pro-life comments made at a pro-life convention, by stating, "As long as I'm prime minister, we are not opening the abortion debate...The government will not bring forward any such legislation, and any such legislation that is brought forward will be defeated."

 There have been other Conservative MP's, such as Stephen Woodworth's Motion 312 in 2012, which sought to launch a special committee to re-examine section 223 of Canada's Criminal Code, which stipulates that a child only becomes a human being once he or she has fully proceeded from the womb.
 Prime Minister Harper voted against it and the motion was defeated in the House of Commons.

-During that same year, Mark Warawa's put forth Motion 408 to re-examine the definition of human life and condemn sex-selective abortions.
+During that same year, Mark Warawa put forth Motion 408 to re-examine the definition of human life and condemn sex-selective abortions.

-Then there are the twenty six Conservative MP's and two Senators who were in attendance at this year's March For Life in Ottawa, a clear indication that a significant amount of Harper's government are against the killing of a developing human being in the womb.
+Then there are the twenty-six Conservative MPs and two Senators who were in attendance at this year's March For Life in Ottawa; a clear indication that a significant amount in Harper's government are against the killing of a developing human being in the womb.

-Harper continues to ignore the concerns of Canadians and those of his own Members of Parliament and the Senate.
+Harper continues to ignore the concerns of Canadians, those MPs in the Conservative government, and the Senate.

 In addition, there was support for changes to the abortion law from the Canadian Bar Association and the Canadian Medical Association in 1963.